janicicpredrag/Larus/README.md

    -x                   find a proof of length equal to the given length; default it false = length <= n

    -e<engine>           for proving engine (stl, sql, ursa, smtlia, smtbv, smtuflia, smtufbv, minizinc);
-                        when using minizinc, the default minizinc is used;
+                        when using minizinc, the solver or-tools is used;
                         examples: -eursa; default: smtbv

    -n<max nesting>      for maximal proof depth in which a fact can be used; example: -n3; default: 2